There are the good guys, and there are the bad guys. Both groups are named. Now you would expect these names to be diverse, right?

 - Grand Theft Auto: San Andreas: Grove Street Families vs. Kilo Street Ballaz vs. Varrio Los Aztecas vs. Los Santos Vagos.

-- INTERPOL vs V.I.L.E. in Where in the World is Carmen Sandiego.
+- INTERPOL vs V.I.L.E. in the Carmen Sandiego franchise.

 - The Advance Wars series have a double example: Orange Star, Blue Moon, Green Earth, Yellow Comet and Black Hole are named for both colours and astronomical objects.